oblac/jodd-site/content/index.md

 Designed with [common sense](principle.html) to make things simple, but not simpler.

 Get things done!
-Build your beautiful ideas!
-Run your startup!
+Build your Beautiful Ideas!
+Kickstart your Startup!

 And enjoy the coding.